Glossary

 Mean temperature

 This is the ‘average’ temperature.
-E.g. a radiator, and accounts for hot spots and cold spots.
+E.g. a radiator’s average surface temperature.

 Open Loop